-On May 2, 2017, Hanesbrands Inc. ("HanesBrands") issued a press release announcing its financial results for the first quarter ended April 1, 2017.
-A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K. Exhibit 99.1 is being "furnished" and shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934 (the "Exchange Act"), nor shall Exhibit 99.1 be deemed incorporated by reference in any filing under the Securities Act of 1933 (the "Securities Act") or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.
+Exhibit 99.1 is being "furnished" and shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934 (the "Exchange Act"), nor shall Exhibit 99.1 be deemed incorporated by reference in any filing under the Securities Act of 1933 (the "Securities Act") or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

-Exhibit 99.1 contains disclosures about adjusted EPS, adjusted net income, adjusted operating profit (and margin), adjusted SG&A, adjusted gross profit (and margin) and EBITDA, which are not generally accepted accounting principle ("GAAP") measures.
+Exhibit 99.1 contains disclosures about adjusted EPS and adjusted operating profit, which are not generally accepted accounting principle ("GAAP") measures.
 Adjusted EPS is defined as diluted EPS excluding actions and the tax effect on actions.
-Adjusted net income is defined as net income excluding actions and the tax effect on actions.
 Adjusted operating profit is defined as operating profit excluding actions.
-Adjusted gross profit is defined as gross profit excluding actions.
-Adjusted SG&A is defined as selling, general and administrative expenses excluding actions.
-EBITDA is defined as earnings before interest, taxes, depreciation and amortization.

-HanesBrands has chosen to present non-GAAP measures excluding the effects of actions to investors to enable additional analyses of past, present and future operating performance and as a supplemental means of evaluating operations absent the effect of acquisition-related expenses and other actions.
-HanesBrands believes these non-GAAP measures provide management and investors with valuable supplemental information for analyzing the operating performance of the company's ongoing business during each period presented without giving effect to costs associated with the execution and integration of any of actions taken.
+The Company has chosen to present non-GAAP measures excluding the effects of actions to investors to enable additional analyses of past, present and future operating performance and as a supplemental means of evaluating operations absent the effect of acquisition-related expenses and other actions.
+The Company believes these non-GAAP measures provide management and investors with valuable supplemental information for analyzing the operating performance of the Company's ongoing business during each period presented without giving effect to costs associated with the execution and integration of any of actions taken.